12 Archetype Wheels and Groupings

 Awakening the Heroes Within traces a developmental spiral journey from establishing an inner family, to journeying to find your deeper, truer Self, to returning to make your unique contribution to the world.
 Four archetypes dominate in each triad, making this a somewhat different mandala than those with four quadrants.

-The Inner Family consists of the Innocent and Orphan, which are two sides of the inner child, and the Warrior and Caregiver, which are two sides of the inner parent.
-The journey to find yourself includes the Seeker, who explores what in the outer world satisfies your inner world; the Lover, who follows what you love; the Destroyer, who lets go of what does not fit or takes things from you; and the Creator, who forms your life as an artistic expression of who you are at your core.
+The Inner Family consists of the Idealist and Realist, which are two sides of the inner child, and the Warrior and Caregiver, which are two sides of the inner parent.
+The journey to find yourself includes the Seeker, who explores what in the outer world satisfies your inner world; the Lover, who follows what you love; the Revolutionary, who lets go of what does not fit or takes things from you; and the Creator, who forms your life as an artistic expression of who you are at your core.
 The archetypes of the return are those of the archetypal royal court—the Ruler, Magician, Jester, and Sage—who help you claim your authority and make your best and most authentic contribution to the world.
 Thus, each of these three major elements of your archetypal journey comprises the four parts that typically make up a magic circle, with you at the center in different times or parts of your life.

 The PMAI utilizes a pie chart to simulate a mandala shape, with each of the archetypes in order.
 Higher scoring archetypes are big slices, and lower scoring ones are increasingly smaller.

 However, when I use 12 archetype analyses in organizations and workplaces to analyze cultures, I employ a medicine wheel four-quadrant configuration to show that the archetypes in us also are those that help us to relate to others outside of us.
-Often, the workplace names utilized—and grouped in four quadrants related to tasks of modern mastery—pertain to managing one’s life (Caregiver, Ruler, Creator), one’s style of learning (Innocent, Explorer, Sage), one’s mode of relating to others (Everyperson, Lover, Jester), and the ways in which we get things done (Revolutionary, Warrior, Magician).
+Often, the workplace names utilized—and grouped in four quadrants related to tasks of modern mastery—pertain to managing one’s life (Caregiver, Ruler, Creator), one’s style of learning (Idealist, Explorer, Sage), one’s mode of relating to others (Everyperson, Lover, Jester), and the ways in which we get things done (Revolutionary, Warrior, Magician).

 The 12 Archetype Wheel in Organizations and Branding